-the relative and absolute investment performance and operations of our Advisor;

-the impact of increased competition;

-the impact of investments we intend to make and future acquisitions and divestitures;

-the unfavorable resolution of legal proceedings;

-our business prospects and the prospects of our portfolio companies;

-the impact, extent and timing of technological changes and the adequacy of intellectual property protection; our regulatory structure and tax status; the adequacy of our cash resources and working capital; the timing of cash flows, if any, from the operations of our portfolio companies; the impact of interest rate volatility on our results, particularly if we use leverage as part of our investment strategy; the ability of our portfolio companies to achieve their objective; our ability to cause a subsidiary to become a licensed SBIC; the impact of legislative and regulatory actions and reforms and regulatory supervisory or enforcement actions of government agencies relating to us or our Advisor; our contractual arrangements and relationships with third parties; our ability to access capital and any future financings by us; the ability of our Advisor to attract and retain highly talented professionals; and the impact of changes to tax legislation and, generally, our tax position.
-We use words such as "anticipates," "believes," "expects," "intends," "seeks" and similar expressions to identify forward-look statements.
-Undue influence should not be placed on the forward looking statements as our actual results could differ materially from those projected in the forward-looking statements for any reason, including the factors in "Risk Factors"
+- the relative and absolute investment performance and operations of our Advisor; - the impact of increased competition; - the impact of investments we intend to make and future acquisitions and divestitures; the unfavorable resolution of legal proceedings; - our business prospects and the prospects of our portfolio companies; - the impact, extent and timing of technological changes and the adequacy of intellectual property protection; our regulatory structure and tax status; - our ability to qualify and maintain qualification as a RIC and as a BDC; - the adequacy of our cash resources and working capital; - the timing of cash flows, if any, from the operations of our portfolio companies;

+the impact of interest rate volatility on our results, particularly if we use leverage as part of our investment strategy; the ability of our portfolio companies to achieve their objective;

+- the impact of legislative and regulatory actions and reforms and regulatory supervisory or enforcement actions of government agencies relating to us or our Advisor; - our contractual arrangements and relationships with third parties; - our ability to access capital and any future financings by us; - the ability of our Advisor to attract and retain highly talented professionals; and - the impact of changes to tax legislation and, generally, our tax position.

-and elsewhere in this annual report on Form 10-K.
+We use words such as "anticipates," "believes," "expects," "intends," "seeks" and similar expressions to identify forward-looking statements.
+Undue influence should not be placed on the forward looking statements as our actual results could differ materially from those projected in the forward-looking statements for any reason, including the factors in "Item 1A - Risk Factors" and elsewhere in our annual report on Form 10-K.

 We have based the forward-looking statements included in this report on information available to us on the date of this report, and we assume no obligation to update any such forward-looking statements.
-Although we undertake no obligation to revise or update any forward-looking statements in this annual report on Form 10-K, whether as a result of new information, future events or otherwise, you are advised to consult any additional disclosures that we may make directly to you or through reports that we in the future may file with the SEC, including, reports on Form 10-Q and current reports on Form 8-K.
+Although we undertake no obligation to revise or update any forward-looking statements in this annual report on Form 10-K, whether as a result of new information, future events or otherwise, you are advised to consult any additional disclosures that we may make directly to you or through reports that we in the future may file with the SEC, including periodic reports on Form 10-Q and current reports on Form 8-K.